How To Change Your Privacy Settings for a Safer Online Experience

 When you reset your phone or computer, your privacy settings may go to their original default settings, and you want to be sure you set them back to your preferences.
 Most devices come with multiple privacy options, but customizing them gives you the ability to choose how and if your data gets shared.

-If you’ve made all the privacy setting changes we’ve gone over and still feel you want a little more data security, you can use tools like VPNs, ad blockers, and data removal services to improve your online privacy.
+If you’ve made all the privacy setting changes we’ve gone over and still feel you want a little more data security, you can use tools like VPNs and ad blockers.
+To remove your personal data from the internet and improve your online privacy, consider one of the best data removal services.

 4.9